 Before we go on, let’s check out who won what in last year’s Awards in the gallery.

-Anyway, enough of past trips and numbers.
-It’s time to introduce this year’s Coffee Spot Award categories.
+Anyway, enough of what I got up to this year.
+It’s time to introduce the Coffee Spot Award categories.
 Don’t forget that as the shortlists for each Award are published between now and New Year’s Eve, you will be able to click on the Award title to see who is in the running.

 Let’s face it, go to big cities such as New York, Edinburgh or Manchester and you expect to find good Coffee Spots.
 However, good Coffee Spots are everywhere, and some of them are in very unexpected places… This can either be geographically or a result of the Coffee Spot’s setting.
 Either way, this award recognises them.